SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sophos_edr.md

 ### Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `AWS CloudTrail`.
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Sophos EDR`.

 ### Pull events